Learn about and download our logo or read about our official seal. If you run a division here, find out how to get a divisional signature.

 In most cases, you should use the school’s logo.
 Not your signature.

 Do you think you need a new logo?
 Come talk to us before creating your own, soliciting work from students, or hiring a third party.

 Do not design your own divisional or office logo.

 Do not create your own signature.
 Get an official version from Marketing and Communications.

 Divisional programs and events do not get signatures.
 (You may, however, use your divisional or office signature to indicate that it comes from your division.)
-We don’t have recommendations for creating identities or logos for programs and events, but you may contact Marketing and Communications if you need our help creating something.
+We don’t have recommendations for creating identities or logos for programs and events, but you may contact the Marketing and Communications Division if you need our help creating something.